-The methodology for the B-Tool assessment of risk involved the formulation of a series of management questions that aim to explore the adequacy and content of current disaster risk management tools and resources of the country in each of the six disaster management phases and the design of a scoring system.
-The questions were phrased to highlight best practices recommendations in disaster risk management activities.
-It contains a list of easily understood questions that were chosen through extensive review of risk management literature and broad-based consultation.
+The methodology for the B-Tool assessment of risk involved the formulation of a series of management questions that aim to explore the adequacy and content of current disaster risk management tools and resources of the country in each of the six disaster management phases.
+The methodology includes a scoring system.
+The questions were phrased to highlight best practices and recommendations for disaster risk management activities.
+The tool contains a list of easily understood questions that were chosen through extensive review of risk management literature and broad-based consultation.

-These and other methodologies and tools for technical support exist for risk assessment/ analysis and those can facilitate effective DRR interventions at the local, municipal and national levels.
+The aforementioned methodologies, among others, and tools for technical support exist for risk assessment and analysis and those can facilitate effective DRR interventions at the local and national levels.